-In this post, we will see:
+In this post, we see:

-What is Guest Mode and User Profile on Android
+What is Guest Mode and User Profile on Android?

 - Add user

-Let’s say; you want to share your Android device with your household member.
+Let us say; you want to share your Android device with your household member.
 Here, you can use this option to create an account for that person.

 Unlike guest mode, when you switch back to your profile from another user account (let us call that account A), all the apps, data, and settings will get saved to the A’s account.

-Enable Guest Mode on Android
+How to Switch to Guest Mode on Android

 Inside View of Guest Mode

-- Your call logs and contacts will not be visible to them.
+- Your call logs, and contacts will not be visible to them.

-Disable Guest Mode on Android
+How to Get Out of Guest Mode on Android

 Swipe down twice and you can view the “Account” icon.
 Hit it.
 Tap “Remove guest.”
 Tap “Remove” in the confirmation pop-up.